Tamerabdalrazaq/Linux-Stateful-Firewall/README.md

 # Firewall
+This project was carried out with the guidance of Reuven Plevinsky @ Check Point Software Technologies
 ## Overview
 The firewall module performs comprehensive packet inspection, connection tracking, and logging, making it a versatile tool for network security on a Linux machine.
 By leveraging the Netfilter framework, it enables efficient and stateful packet filtering, MITM support for certain protocols, and real-time traffic monitoring.
 The sysfs interface further allows dynamic interaction with the firewall, providing flexibility in managing firewall rules and inspecting network traffic.